farfelu/vrchat-reverse-avali-avatar/README.md

   * https://www.adobe.com/products/substance3d-painter.html

 ## How to use
-1. Clone or download this repository
+1. Clone or download the repository from https://gitlab.com/farfelu/vrchat-reverse-avali-avatar/
 2. Open the project in Unity (do not open any scene yet)
 3. Import the VRChat SDK
 4. Import Poiyomi Shaders